Yandex Cloud

 • User: pg-user.

-2. Create a transfer of the Snapshot type that will use the new endpoints.
+2. Create a transfer of the Snapshot-type that will use the endpoints you created.

 1. In the objstorage-to-postgres.tf file, specify the following variables: